meshery/meshery/docs/installation.md

 ```
 docker-compose up -d
 ```

-Once you have services up please go to [Access Meshery](#running) section.
+Once you have verified that all the services are up and running, Meshery UI will be accessible on your local machine on port 9081.
+Open your browser and access Meshery at [`http://localhost:9081`](http://localhost:9081).
+You will be redirected to a social login page where you can pick one of the available Social Login methods to login to Meshery.

-##### Kubernetes deployments (in-cluster and out of cluster)
+##### Kubernetes deployment
 Meshery can also be deployed on an existing Kubernetes cluster.

 To install Meshery on your cluster, let us first create a namespace to host the Meshery components:
 ```
 kubectl create ns meshery
 ```